 My mind is already moving away from that.
 I am already thinking that my travel will be waaaay more mindful when we are able to move around the world freely again.
 Travel for all of us will likely be more expensive.
 The likelihood is that our trips will be less frequent for a while.
 This will lead to us considering where our next trip will be far more carefully.
 Really questioning if it is somewhere we have longed to go to.
 Giving thought to whether that destination is where we want to spend our hard earned cash.
 Do you see what I mean?

 Without a doubt, Nik and I plan on more Uk travel initially.
 Even though I am itching to be getting overseas again!
-I just feel it is very important to support the tourism industry within our own countries for a while too.
+(I have some great UK Eco Hotel Suggestions for you) I just feel it is very important to support the tourism industry within our own countries for a while too.
 They have all taken such a battering!
 Our Cotswolds trip that got cancelled in April will be very, very welcomed (hopefully in Autumn…or am I being too optimistic there)??
 I also have a dream of staying in a castle in Scotland this year.
 Ok, ok I confess, since my stay in Hever Castle I have become a little obsessed with that royal-esque life…….

 Joking aside, not only where we travel to, but where we stay will be more considered.
 We are not really into huge chain type hotels anyway, but that will be even more the case.
 The small independent hotels.
 Family owned or boutique style accomodation.
 Small chain or privately owned accommodation.
 Sustainable hotels (like Longueville Manor in Jersey), that have low eco impact and support their local communities and areas.
 These will be the things I look for even more thoroughly in my places to stay.
 I am actually looking forward to the challenge of researching and finding these kinds of places!
 Already I am excited about the thoughts and ideas to travel differently!